AtomicConductor/AtomicConductor.github.io/docs/submitters/commandline.md

 args["machine_flavor"] = "standard"
 args["cores"] = 2

-# Specify the list of file dependences the job requires.
+# Specify the list of file dependencies the job requires.
 # This includes textures, caches, plugins, tools.
 # You may add files or directories from anywhere on your filesystem.
 args["upload_paths"] = [